We are seeking feedback on the Consultation Draft Export Control Rules 2020 – Meat and Meat Products (the draft meat rules).

 Part 5 (Exemptions)

-Part 5 sets out what is required for an application for an exemption from provisions in the Bill in specific circumstances.
-These include, for example, goods being exported as a commercial sample; for experimental purposes; or in exceptional circumstances.
+Part 5 sets out what is required for an application for an exemption from provisions in the Bill under specific circumstances.
+These include, for example, goods being exported as a commercial sample, for experimental purposes or in exceptional circumstances.

 Part 6 (Government certificates)